 - Many attractions offer free entrance on the first Sunday of the month.
 However, take this Paris money-saving tip with a grain of salt.
-Everybody wants to save a buck or two, so everybody is looking forward to enter the museums on these days.
+Everybody wants to save a buck or two, so everybody is looking forward to entering the museums on these days.
 And we mean everybody – not just tourists!
 Here’s a list of the museums and when they offer free admission:

 - Musée Rodin: October 1 – March 31.